Orange County, California: Arts and culture

 1965 aerial photo of Anaheim Disneyland, Disneyland Hotel with its Monorail Station.
 The Disneyland Heliport, surrounding orange groves, Santa Ana Freeway (now I-5) and the Melodyland Theater "in the round," and part of the City of Anaheim.
 Anaheim Stadium can be seen under construction near the upper left.

 The area's warm Mediterranean climate and 42 mi of year-round beaches attract millions of tourists annually.
 Huntington Beach is a hot spot for sunbathing and surfing; nicknamed Surf City USA, it is home to many surfing competitions.
 "The Wedge", at the tip of The Balboa Peninsula in Newport Beach, is one of the most famous body surfing spots in the world.
 Southern California surf culture is prominent in Orange County's beach cities.
 Another one of these beach cities being Laguna Beach, just south of Newport Beach.
 A few popular beaches include A Thousand Steps on 9th Street, Main Street Beach, and The Montage.

-Other tourist destinations include the theme parks Disneyland Park and Disney California Adventure Park in Anaheim and Knott's Berry Farm in Buena Park.
+Other tourist destinations include the theme parks Disneyland and Disney California Adventure in Anaheim and Knott's Berry Farm in Buena Park.
 Due to the 2022 reopening of Wild Rivers in Irvine, the county is home to three water parks along with Soak City in Buena Park and Great Wolf Lodge in Anaheim.
 The Anaheim Convention Center is the largest such facility on the West Coast.
 The Old Towne, Orange Historic District in the City of Orange (the traffic circle at the middle of Chapman Avenue at Glassell Street) still maintains its 1950s image, and appeared in the movie That Thing You Do!.

 Little Saigon is another tourist destination, home to the largest concentration of Vietnamese people outside Vietnam.
 There are also sizable Taiwanese, Filipino, Chinese, and Korean communities, particularly in western Orange County.
 This is evident in several Asian-influenced shopping centers in Asian American hubs like Irvine.
 Popular food festival 626 Night Market has a location at OC Fair & Event Center in Costa Mesa and is a popular attraction for Asian and fusion food, as well as an Art Walk and live entertainment.

 Historical points of interest include Mission San Juan Capistrano, the destination of migrating swallows.
 The Richard Nixon Presidential Library and Museum is in Yorba Linda and the Richard Nixon Birthplace, on the grounds of the Library, is a National Historic Landmark.
 John Wayne's yacht, the Wild Goose or USS YMS-328, is in Newport Beach.
 Other notable structures include the home of Madame Helena Modjeska, in Modjeska Canyon on Santiago Creek; Ronald Reagan Federal Building and Courthouse in Santa Ana, the largest building in the county; the historic Balboa Pavilion and Balboa Fun Zone in Newport Beach, and the Huntington Beach Pier.
 The county has nationally known centers of worship, such as Crystal Cathedral in Garden Grove, the largest house of worship in California; Saddleback Church in Lake Forest, one of the largest churches in the United States; and the Calvary Chapel.